bancodobrasil/api-mtls-sidecar-proxy/example/README.md

-# Securitying a local API Example
+# Example: Securitying an API Endpoint

-To see this running, run the following:
+To see this example running, do the following:

 ```bash
 docker-compose up